 The two key factors we’re going to talk about when measuring body recomposition are body fat and muscle.

 Why the Scale is Not the Best Tool for Measuring Success

-Muscle weighs more than body fat, but takes up much less space.
+Muscle is denser than body fat and takes up much less space.